Emmy-winning Sports Director Lionel Bienvenu has been at Denver7 since 2001.

 Lionel covered the 1997 Super Bowl and the 1997 MLB All-Star game, as well as the 2000 "Subway Series" between the Yankees and Mets.
 He was also guest host of "This Week in Sports" on DirectTV in June of 2000, and was guest host on Fox Sports Radio in L.A.
 In 2001 he hosted the Fox Sports Regional Sports Reports for Los Angeles and the Rocky Mountain region.

-Lionel came to Denver7 in 2001, hosting "Monday Night Live" with Broncos receiver Ed McCaffrey.
+Lionel came to Denver7 as Sports Director in 2001, hosting "Monday Night Live" with Broncos receiver Ed McCaffrey.
 Lionel also hosted "The John Fox Show" and "Mile High Living" in 2012 and 2013.

 He's married to the former Heidi Reese, a native of New Orleans and former LSU Cheerleader.
 Lionel and Heidi live in Highlands Ranch and have twin sons, Bryce and Quinn.